 In NSW, private water businesses have entered the market under the Water Industry Competition Act to provide and sell recycled water services and on-sell ‘wholesale’ water and wastewater services they purchase from public water utilities such as Sydney Water and Hunter Water.

-In 2017, IPART completed its review of the regulatory and pricing approach for Sydney Water and Hunter Water’s wholesale water and sewerage services to such private water businesses.
-See IPART’s Final Report and Fact Sheet.
+In 2017, IPART completed its review of the regulatory and pricing approach for Sydney Water and Hunter Water’s wholesale water and wastewater services to such private water businesses.
+See IPART’s Final Report, Fact Sheet and wholesale pricing webpage.

 If we were asked to set Sydney Water’s (or Hunter Water’s) wholesale prices to an on-seller with a recycled water plant, we would discount prices to reflect the net benefits that the recycling scheme provides to Sydney Water’s broader customer base (for example, if it reduced the need for Sydney Water to invest in sewage treatment).
 We would also ensure the wholesale services provided to the on-seller are priced in a way that does not unreasonably add to the prices paid by Sydney Water’s other customers.